LilZen/liftoff-assignments/P2-Project_Outline/README.md

 * Spring Boot
 * SQL
 ### What I'll Have to Learn
-For this project I'll have to learn how to animate the color-fill of the photograph and creating charts.
-Additionally, how to have different users access levels for the same account.
+For this project I will learn how to implement color-filling of a picture outline.
+I will research how to use different users access levels on the application.
 ### Project Tracker
 https://trello.com/b/MLMbOII3/liftoff-assignment